Microsoft lifts policy that silences sexual harassment claims

 According to Microsoft's President and Chief Legal Officer Brad Smith, the decision to reflect on its own policies came after a conversation with Senator Graham in Washington, D.C.

-In a blog post on Tuesday, Smith said the company never enforced the arbitration provision relating to sexual harassment, even though "a small segment" of employees were required to sign contracts with them.
+In a blog post on Tuesday, Smith said the company never enforced the arbitration provision relating to sexual harassment, even though "a small segment" of employees were required to sign contracts with them, including vice presidents and some employees in corporate, external or legal affairs.

 "We concluded that if we were to advocate for legislation ending arbitration requirements for sexual harassment, we should not have a contractual requirement for our own employees that would obligate them to arbitrate sexual harassment claims," he wrote.